Tribunal Decision Process

-In the tribunal decision process is usually done in writing.
+The tribunal decision process is usually done in writing.
 Sometimes telephone or video is used too.
-The CRT member will apply the law to the evidence, consider the parties’ arguments, and make a decision about how to resolve the dispute.
+The independent CRT member will apply the law to the evidence, consider the parties’ arguments, and make a decision about how to resolve the dispute.

 Can I use a lawyer?